Lorena Calise

 This location is situated at the foot of Capo Graziano, a significant archaeological site encompassing a Bronze Age village.

 Known as 'le Macine', the area sits on a cliff facing an underwater archaeological zone.
 Here lies a bunch of ancient millstones made of lava rock dating from the 19th to the early 20th century and used in the processing of wheat and olives.
-Some still feature the names of the artisans who crafted them.
+Some still bear the names of the artisans who made them.

 The path, except for the last downhill stretch, is easily traversable.